12 Customizing Graphs

 When you select and plot multiple data ranges to a single graph layer, the plots are

 The above image shows the Plot Details Group tab settings for a line + symbol plot in the upper-left.
-The first column lists Line Color, Symbol Type, Line Style Symbol Edge Color and Symbol Interior.
-Line Color, Symbol Type and Symbol Edge Color are set to increment By One Between Subgroups (grouping occurs using the column Long Name), while Line Style and Symbol Interior are set to increment by None (they do not vary).
+On this Group tab, the first column lists Line Color, Symbol Type, Line Style Symbol Edge Color and Symbol Interior.
+Properties of Line Color, Symbol Type and Symbol Edge Color are set to increment By One and Between Subgroups (subgrouping occurs using the column Comments), while Line Style and Symbol Interior are set to increment by None (they do not vary).

 Customizing Individual Data Points